After the opening quarter Tuesday night, the Lady Hound girls basketball team was unable to generate a consistent flow of offense.

-"We got to hit shots and we got to have people start to take charge on the offensive end, not be passive," said Hageman.
+Page 2 of 3 - "We got to hit shots and we got to have people start to take charge on the offensive end, not be passive," said Hageman.
 "I thought we were really passive.
 We had been executing well against man-to-man.
 I'm frustrated we didn't play better against it."

 Maryville's offensive execution was at its best in the first quarter.

 After giving up the first four points, the Hounds hit three straight perimeter shots—one of those a three from Twaddle—to lead 7-6.